Written by Liang Yaoxiang & Huang Pei’dan

 Two weeks after the first announcement, on the public WeChat account of “Shu De Girls’ Residential College” another post appeared, saying: “We have noticed the suggestions concerning the naming of the new college.
 We will consider teachers’ and students’ opinions and feelings.
 It’s not impossible that we could make changes.”

 Editor’s note: This is one of a three-part story series on how traditional culture or customs in the Chaoshan area are intersecting with practices or concerns of the modern world.
-Please see the other stories in this series, on grave-building vs. environmental concerns in the Sangpu hills, and on the naming controversy of a girls’ dormitory at Shantou University.
+Please see the other stories in this series, on grave-building vs. environmental concerns in the Sangpu hills, and on Buddhism making a comeback in China by going online.